pshanoop/kooy/README.md

 Most of the code of this plugin is adapted from [`swanalekha-ml.js`](https://github.com/smc/input-methods/tree/master/swanalekha-js) which developed by [Santhosh Thottingal](https://github.com/santhoshtr).

-This plugin is completely deployed on [vanmaram](http://www.vanmaram.com) online malayalam dictory.
+This plugin is completely deployed on [vanmaram](http://www.vanmaram.com) online malayalam dictiory.

 Quick start
 -----------